 Some flush camping toilets use a dry system, without any chemicals involved.
 Instead, they use air pressure to seal the waste in compact form, allowing for easy disposal.

 Considering that the waste is not completely disinfected, you might want to avoid discharging the waste above-ground or above-water.
 If you don’t have a disposal place near the campsite and are planning to stay there for a few days, then you might want to go the classic way: take it out and bury it cat-style.

 Flush camping toilets are also considered the “fancy” type, which means that they might not be that lightweight or portable.
 However, if you have the advantage of a bigger car to carry the camping gear, then this is probably the most comfortable way to go.

 These are the most common types of camping toilets, mainly because they are the least troublesome to deal with.
 Basically, with a bag camping toilet, all the waste will be caught by a bag – one which you’d have to dispose of after every use unless you want it to start stinking.

 A bag camping toilet might also be in “flush” form but it can also be a simple, foldable toilet.
 In this case, you may have to seal the bag yourself unless the toilet has its own bag-sealing system.

 RV Camping Toilets

-Most people go camping in their tents – but there are also people who prefer camping in the more comfortable RV.
+Most people go camping in their tents while there are also people who prefer camping in a more comfortable RV.
 Most of the time, these people prefer using composting toilets, for situations when they can’t really dispose of their waste at ease.
 To learn more, check out our composting toilet reviews.